gopro/labs/docs/control/extensions/README.md

 &nbsp;&nbsp;&nbsp;&nbsp; `DCIM/100GOPRO/Proxies/GX013784_Proxy.MP4`<br>
 &nbsp;&nbsp;&nbsp;&nbsp; `DCIM/100GOPRO/Proxies/GX013785_Proxy.MP4`<br>
 Note: When this feature is enabled, the lack of LRVs will mean the Quik App will not be able to preview video on the camera.
 However, this will not prevent the full resolution transfers, or on camera playback.
-- **TUSB=1** <span style="color:steelblue">**NEW**</span> - Trust USB power.
+- **TUSB=1** - Trust USB power.
 Some USB power sources may report less than they are capable.
 This modification assumes the USB Power source is 2A minimum, and disables the testing.
 This can help with some USB power sources that the camera can reject, but are otherwise sufficient to run all camera operations.
 If you use TUSB with an inadequate power source, expect capture failures.